remedyhealth/scripts/contentful/extensions/ad-tags/README.md

 2. In the header, go to Settings >> Extensions
 3. In the Add extension button dropdown on the right, select Install from Github.
 4. Paste in the url for the extension.json file in this folder: https://github.com/remedyhealth/scripts/blob/master/contentful/extensions/ad-tags/extension.json
-5. Click Install & you're done.
+5. Click Install.
 You don't need to edit or save on the next page.
+6. You can now select this custom input widget on any Object field in the content model.